drshahizan/Generative-AI-Playground/materials/prompt_res_pro.md

 [expected results and benefits], and [potential applications of findings].
 ```

-(Note: This prompt is structured to guide the user through the process of developing a research proposal for any topic by simply replacing **"[Your Topic]"** with the specific subject matter they are working on.)
+(Note: This prompt is structured to guide the user through the process of developing a research proposal for any topic by simply replacing **[Your Topic]** with the specific subject matter they are working on.)

 ## Prompts for Research Papers